sablier-labs/v1-docs/protocol/technical-reference/non-constant-functions.md

 ```

 - `msg.sender`: The account who funds the stream, and pay the recipient in real-time.
-- `recipient`: The account toward which the money will be streamed.
+- `recipient`: The account toward which the tokens will be streamed.
-- `deposit`: The amount of money to be streamed, in units of the streaming currency.
+- `deposit`: The amount of tokens to be streamed, in units of the streaming currency.
 - `tokenAddress`: The address of the ERC-20 token to use as streaming currency.
 - `startTime`: The unix timestamp for when the stream starts, in seconds.
 - `stopTime`: The unix timestamp for when the stream stops, in seconds.